StackVista/stackstate-docs/setup/installation/cli-install.md

 ### Configuration wizard \(Linux and Windows install\)

 If the StackState CLI was installed on Linux or Windows using a standalone executable file, the first time you run any `sts` command, a configuration wizard will request the required configuration items.
 The wizard will then create a configuration file with the entered details and store it under the user's home directory.
-If a valid configuration file exists, the StackState CLI will use this and the configuration wizard will not run.
+If a valid configuration file already exists, the StackState CLI will use this and the configuration wizard will not run.

 The configuration wizard is not available when the CLI is running inside a Docker container on Mac OS, Linux or Windows.